rubyapi/rubyapi/README.md

     $ ./bin/rake test

+## Linting code

+This project uses [StandardRB](https://github.com/testdouble/standard) for linting.

+StandardRB can be executed with:

+    $ ./bin/standardrb

+_Note: This command may make changes to your code, to make it conform to the formatting rules of this project._

 ## Code Of Conduct

 Everyone interacting with the source code, issue trackers, chat rooms, and mailing lists is expected to follow the [Code Of Conduct](https://github.com/rubyapi/rubyapi/blob/master/CODE_OF_CONDUCT.md)